 New construction of P. van der Sterr pumping station

-In 2025, we will replace P. van der Sterr pumping station on P. van der Sterrweg north of Kolhorn.
-The current pumping station is at the end of its technical lifespan.
+In 2025, we will replace the P. van der Sterr pumping station on P. van der Sterrweg north of Kolhorn.
+The current pumping station has reached the end of its technical lifespan.
 A new pumping station with the same capacity of 90m3/min(2x45m3/min) will be built southeast of the existing one.

 Current situation

-Since the 1940s the Waardpolder has been drained by an electric pumping station.
-The pumping station stands at the toe of the dike of the Waardkanaal, where the excess polder water is pumped out.
-The present building has been modified many times.
-The accessibility with large equipment is moderate and there are many subsidence problems.
-The structure of the pumping station does not meet current building guidelines.
-The pump is now 26 years old, parts are not or very poorly available.
-The pump has reached the end of its lifespan, the pumping station no longer meets the requirements of HHNK on several points and modernization/renovation is necessary and desirable.
+Since the 1940s, the Waardpolder has been drained by an electric pumping station.
+The pumping station is located at the foot of the Waardkanaal dike, from which excess polder water is pumped out.
+The current building has undergone numerous modifications.
+As a result, accessibility with large equipment is limited and there is significant subsidence.
+The construction of the drainage system does not comply with current building regulations.
+The pump is now 26 years old, and parts are either unavailable or very difficult to obtain.
+The pump has reached the end of its service life, the pumping station no longer meets the requirements of the HHNK (Hollands Hoogwater en Noordzeekanaal) in several respects, and modernization/renovation is necessary and desirable in several areas.

 Desired situation

-With partial renovation of the pumping station, we remain in the cycle of "sticking patches.
-That is why new construction was chosen.
-The new pumping station will be built on an undeveloped site just south of the current pumping station.
-We will immediately make the water system more robust by renovating and adapting some culverts, as well as constructing a substantial new receiving basin.
+Partial renovation of the pumping station would mean continuing to apply temporary fixes.
+That is why we opted for new construction.
+The new pumping station will be built on a vacant lot slightly south of the current pumping station.
+We will immediately make the water system more robust by renovating and modifying a number of culverts and constructing a large new receiving basin.
 The intervention will also make the HHNK site more attractive in terms of nature and landscape.
-After the commissioning of the new pumping station, the old pumping station will be demolished.
+Once the new pumping station is operational, the old pumping station will be demolished.

 The pumping station is located at the end of the dead-end P. van der Sterrweg, which is a side road of the Waardpolderhoofdweg.